ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Created the email submission and aligned the layout with flex, played around with more css functions.
 Also applied fixed position to navbar.

 **Thoughts:** Only an hour today but didn't struggle as much as I thought I would.
 Css is slowly becoming easier and more intuitive the more I use it.
 Still need to mess with grid further as well.

+### Day 11: June 25, 2021

+**Today's Progress**: Finished the landing site, then started on the tech documentation site.

+**Thoughts:** Landing site didn't really teach me anything new but helped my muscle memory, tech site should be fairly simple